 2. Opening a business account remotely with EMIs

 2.1.
 EMI as an alternative to traditional banking

 It is an extremely challenging process to open a traditional bank account for non-resident companies in Delaware.
 Luckily, it is not the only option for companies incorporated in Delaware.
 As an alternative to a traditional Delaware bank account, take an Electronic Money Institution (EMI) into consideration.

 There are many popular EMI options for non-resident Delaware companies to address their business account opening.
-Key of those, TransferWise and Payoneer are top-picked solutions.
+Key of those, Wise, Payoneer and Mercury are top-picked solutions.